moondance-labs/tanssi-docs/explore/integrations/oracles/acurast.md

 ## Introduction {: #introduction }

-[Acurast](https://acurast.com/){target=\_blank} gives developers complete permissionless access to compute that is trustless, affordable and confidential for deploying their applications.
+[Acurast](https://acurast.com/){target=\_blank} gives developers complete permissionless access to compute that is trustless, affordable, and confidential for deploying their applications.

 One of Acurast's use cases is to enable developers to deploy their own push/pull oracles, interacting with off-chain APIs to bring price feeds on-chain.
 Pricing data is confidentially processed through Acurast Processors, pushing data to smart contracts of EVM-compatible chains like Tanssi EVM Appchains via a [standard Chainlink Aggregator Interface](https://github.com/smartcontractkit/chainlink/blob/develop/contracts/src/v0.8/shared/interfaces/AggregatorV3Interface.sol){target=\_blank}.

 This tutorial will walk through a demo of [interacting with price feeds](#fetch-price-data) enabled by Acurast on the [demo Tanssi EVM-compatible Appchain](/builders/tanssi-network/networks/dancebox/demo-evm-containerchain/){target=\_blank}.
 You can also deploy your own price feeds to your Tanssi EVM-compatible Appchain.
-Please be advised that the steps shown in this tutorial are for demonstration purposes only - it's highly recommended that you contact the [Acurast](https://acurast.com/){target=\_blank} team directly as they can assist you with launching price feeds on your Appchain to ensure the integrity of the deployment process.
+Please be advised that the steps shown in this tutorial are for demonstration purposes only - it's highly recommended that you contact the [Acurast](https://acurast.com/){target=\_blank} team directly as they can assist you with launching price feeds on an Appchain to ensure the integrity of the deployment process.

 ## What is Acurast? {: #what-is-acurast }

 Acurast is a decentralized, serverless cloud where everyone can become part of the cloud with their new, used, or even mobile phones with a smashed screen by providing compute power to the cloud and earning rewards.
 These so-called Processors are scattered across the globe, creating a distributed network of compute across the globe.

-Acurast gives developers complete permissionless access to compute that is trustless, affordable and confidential for deploying their applications like price feed oracles.

 Processors and developers can seamlessly interact through the [Acurast Console](https://console.acurast.com/){target=\_blank}.